vgarshin/gsom_tel_ai_bot/README.md

 Data on Teaching Essentials course unpacked to `Teaching essentials` at the server side.

 [Yandex Managed Service for OpenSearch](https://cloud.yandex.com/en/docs/managed-opensearch/) instance as a database.
+[Virtual machine](https://cloud.yandex.com/en/docs/compute/quickstart/) with Docker installed.

 Credentials to access database and YandexGPT API in a form of JSON file: